guptam/kylo-docs-test/KyloOperationsGuide.rst

     Have a separate Script/Maven project running to instantiate this feed and run it.
-This could look something like the following: Have a maven module running that has a TestCase that looks for these exported feed zip files and then uses NiFi and Kylos Rest apis to create them, run the feed, verify the results, and then tear down the flow.
+This could look something like the following: Have a Maven module running that has a TestCase that looks for these exported feed zip files and then uses NiFi and Kylos Rest apis to create them, run the feed, verify the results, and then tear down the flow.